 CASUS - Center for Advanced Systems Understanding

-CASUS combines methods from mathematics, systems theory, data science and scientific computing at a single location, to rethink data-intensive systems research across individual disciplines.
-CASUS is under development as a new research institute in Görlitz during 2019-2022 and will reach full strength in 2023.
+CASUS combines methods from mathematics, systems theory, data science and scientific computing at a single location to rethink data-intensive systems research across individual disciplines.
+CASUS is a new research institute established in Görlitz between 2019 and 2022.
+It will reach full strength in 2023.

 In the future, understanding complex, networked systems will make a decisive contribution to mastering society's important challenges.
 For the first time in human history, novel digital methods will enable us to understand this complexity and master it by networking various scientific disciplines.

-CASUS - Center for Advanced Systems Understanding is planned as the centre for digital interdisciplinary systems research in Germany and is to occupy a leading international position in this up-and-coming field of research.
+CASUS - Center for Advanced Systems Understanding is unique in Germany as a center for digital interdisciplinary systems research.
+It is expected to occupy a leading international position in this up-and-coming field of research.

-Digital interdisciplinary systems-research researches and develops the latest and most innovative methods from mathematics, modelling, simulation, data and computer science to solve questions from such diverse areas of systems research as earth system research, systems biology or materials research.
+Digital interdisciplinary systems-research researches and develops the latest and most innovative methods from mathematics, modelling, simulation, data and computer science to solve questions from such diverse areas of systems research as earth systems research, systems biology, digital health or materials research.